Fuco1/smartparens/README.md

 to do the local binding.
 Note that this has to occur *after* `smartparens-mode` is loaded, otherwise the `sp-keymap` variable will be void.
 See the example configuration at the end of this readme for the working code to set the bindings.

-The list of manipulation functions:
+The list of navigation and manipulation functions:

     sp-forward-sexp (&optional arg)         ;; C-M-f
     sp-backward-sexp (&optional arg)        ;; C-M-b